MAR-official/repo/README.md

-# BT Delay for Kodi
+# Bluetooth Delay for Kodi
 ## script.bluetooth.delay
 This addon makes it easy to use Kodi with bluetooth headphones.